Mueller says he did not exonerate Trump, U.S. policy precluded charges

 The former FBI director, who spent 22 months investigating what he concluded was Russian interference in a “sweeping and systematic fashion” in the 2016 U.S. election to help Trump and the president’s conduct, appeared for more than 3-1/2 hours before the House of Representatives Judiciary Committee.

-Mueller was set to testify later in the day before the House Intelligence Committee.
+Mueller then appeared before the House Intelligence Committee for more questioning.
 Democrats control the House, while Trump’s fellow Republicans control the Senate.

 The Judiciary Committee’s Democratic chairman, Jerrold Nadler, praised Mueller and said no one, including Trump, is “above the law.”
 But Trump’s Republican allies on the committee tried to paint Mueller’s investigation as unfair to the president, with Louie Gohmert heatedly telling him “you perpetuated injustice” and conservative congressman Guy Reschenthaler calling the manner in which the inquiry was conducted “un-American.”